spam0115/minimalistic-php-upload/README.md

 Changelog
 -----------
 ### Version 1.4.0
-* Improve visualisation of file upload status with progress-bar
+* Improved visualisation of file upload status with progress-bar

 ### Version 1.3.2
 * added a random hash as prefix to the filenames on the server to avoid users accessing the files other than the reciever of the email _(for further details see [gitlab issue 2](https://github.com/timluedtke/minimalistic-PHP-Upload/issues/2))_